 Study confirms long term benefits of tamoxifen

-The Cancer Research UK study1 shows that oestrogen receptor positive breast cancer patients taking tamoxifen for longer than the recommended five years are better protected against recurrence and are less likely to die from the disease.
+The Cancer Research UK study1 shows taking tamoxifen for longer than the recommended five years provides greater protection against breast cancer recurrence and reduces breast cancer deaths.

 The ‘aTTom’ study looked at almost 7,000 women with breast cancer who, after five years of taking tamoxifen, either continued taking the drug for another five years or stopped treatment.